sendgrid/wordpress/readme.txt

 8. Select the time interval for which you want to see SendGrid statistics and charts.
 9. Now you are able to configure port number when using SMTP method.
 10. You are able to configure what template to use for sending emails.
 11. You are able to configure categories for which you would like to see your stats.
 12. You can use substitutions for emails.

 == Changelog ==

-= 1.7.5 =
+= 1.7.6 =
+* Updated validation for email addresses in the headers field of the send test email form
+* Add ability to have and individual email sent to each recipient by setting x-smtpapi-to in headers = 1.7.5 =
 * Fixed an issue with the reset password email from Wordpress
 * Updated validation for email addresses